 Likewise, the hyacinth is short seasoned, but worth it.
 They may not be for everyone though as the fragrance can be headache-inducing.
 However there are some varieties with a slightly more nose-friendly fragrance.
 Try jet black ‘Midnight Mystic’ with a spicy scent, and the darkest bloom of any hyacinth.
 Never available as a cut flower, you’ll need to buy the bulbs to grow your own!

 Vases of cut blooms don’t last forever though, you’ll probably get 2 weeks max.
 However, there are options for longer lasting air freshening.
-Gardenia is one of my personal favourites, with porcelain white blooms, set against the most indulgent, glossy green foliage.
+Gardenia is one of my personal favorites, with porcelain white blooms, set against the most indulgent, glossy green foliage.
 Jasmine has a similar fragrance, which will slice through the air and drown out any traces of garlic.. grow them on a hoop, or perhaps train one up your outside wall to really spread the scent.

 One last natural air freshener to look out for is the scented Geranium, and what a wonderful plant it is!
 Felted leaves, coming with fragrances ranging from coca-cola to chocolate, oranges to roses.
 Snip some leaves off to make herbal tea or to decorate cakes too.
 They make neat windowsill plants and are a fun talking point!